 I currently live in the Cleveland, Ohio area.
 I have many diverse interests, such as reading, singing (choir and karaoke), exercise, and movies.

 I grew up in Northwest Ohio (near Toledo), and in the U.S., I have also lived in Ann Arbor, Austin, and Washington D.C. (metro area).
 I have lived in four countries overseas and visited forty-two others.
 I usually take one international trip each year.
 In 2018, I really went off the beaten path, sojourning to Uzbekistan, Kazakhstan, and Kyrgyzstan.
-Last year, I traveled to Iceland, which is a more conventional tourist stop.
+In 2019, I traveled to Iceland, which is a more conventional tourist stop.
 It was definitely a great time; I love the Nordic countries!
 I hope to travel again internationally as the world returns to normal.

 1) Do you see Thomas as a fair-minded protagonist?
 Does he make an earnest effort to understand each place, or does he jump to conclusions too quickly?